See how Waddle can help your business grow!

 There are two main types of business finance, debt finance and equity finance.
-Broadly speaking, debt financing is funds borrowed from a lender and repaid with interest and equity financing is capital exchanged for part ownership / shares in the company.
+Broadly speaking, debt financing is funds borrowed from a lender and repaid with interest and equity financing is capital exchanged for part-ownership / shares in a company.

 All businesses, big or small need finance at some point.
 Whether they’re just starting out, looking to expand, purchase equipment or just smooth out bumps in cash flow.
 In this article, we’ll explore the main types of business finance available and the benefits of each.

-So to start with there are two main broad categories of finance available for businesses:
+There are an enormous range of options available.
+Let’s explore them!
+To start with there are two main sources of finance available for businesses:

 It’s a broad term, which encompasses many types of finance options.
 What they share in common is that they do not give away part ownership, but the funds must be paid back with interest.

-Loans can be short term (from 30 days to a year) - these are usually available to more established companies.
-Or long term (from 1 to 5 years) - often for larger expenses.
-Such as starting a business or for equipment or fixed assets.
+Loans can be short term (from 30 days to a year).
+Or long term (from 1 to 5 years) - often for larger expenses, such as starting a business or for equipment or fixed assets.

 There is also usually some sort of credit check.
-In order to determine if you’re credit-worthy, lenders may want to look at:
+In order to determine if you’re credit-worthy, finance companies may want to look at: